Updated January 2021

 - Reported to EPA through an approved process; and

-- Issued a completed ENERGY STAR certification label (PDF, 372 KB) to be affixed to the circuit breaker box (or other suitable location) and an ENERGY STAR certificate (PDF, 611 KB).
+- Issued a completed ENERGY STAR certification label (PDF, 372 KB) to be affixed to the circuit breaker box (or other suitable location) and an ENERGY STAR certificate (PDF, 364 KB).
+Both the certification label and the certificate are provided to the partner by their Home Certification Organization (HCO) or Multifamily Review Organization (MRO).

 - Partner must maintain ENERGY STAR verification records for a period no less than three years from the date of certification, including energy modeling files, ENERGY STAR design reports and inspection checklists, and quality assurance records.